Nigeria rolls out world's first full shot against meningitis – DW – 04/16/2024

 Men5CV vaccine rollout

-The Men5CV vaccine rolled out in Nigeria has been in the works for 13 years.
-It uses the same mechanism used by the MenAfriVac to fight infection.
+The Men5CV vaccine rolled out in Nigeria has been in the works for 13 years,, and uses the same infection fighting mechanism as the MenAfriVac.

 At this point, the new Men5CV vaccine will only be used to address outbreaks.
-The WHO hopes to see countries start launching it by 2025 for preventative measures in all children from the age of 2.
+The WHO says it hopes countries can begin using it as preventative protection for all children two and older by 2025.

 At $3 (€2.80) per shot, this vaccine is slightly more expensive than the MedAfriVac, which is less than $1 (€0.94).
 But Preziosi says that if there is broad uptake, the price could go down.

-Preziosi hopes the new five-strain vaccine will be as successful eradicating all strains of meningitis as the A vaccine, which has almost eradicated that specific form of meningitis from the meningitis belt.
+Preziosi hopes the new five-strain vaccine will be as successful in eradicating all strains of meningitis as the A vaccine was in nearly ridding the meningitis belt of that particular type.

 Edited by: Fred Schwaller